-VIM cares for those who have no other access to health and medical care.
-Our mission is to understand and serve the health and wellness needs of the medically underserved population and their households, living or working on Hilton Head and Dafuskie Islands.
+Our primary mission is to understand and serve the health and wellness needs of the medically underserved population and their households, living and/or working on Hilton Head and Daufuskie Islands.

 The Need is Great